Computer virus cripples top Apple supplier TSMC

 A computer virus crippled one of Apple's major suppliers over the weekend.

-The virus hit the company's computer network late Friday and spread to machines used to make chips and processors, TSMC said in a statement Sunday.
+The virus hit the company's computer network late Friday and spread to machines used to make chips and processors, TSMC (TSM) said in a press conference on Monday.

+TSMC said the virus caused equipment to crash or repeatedly reboot and was a variant of WannaCry, which targeted more than 300,000 computers in 150 countries last year.

 Related: China kills Qualcomm's $44 billion deal for NXP